Polity: Church Organization and Structure

 St. Thomas is in the Central Convocation

 There are 7 Convocations in the Diocese of Oregon.
 St. Thomas is a member of the Central Convocation.
 Each Convocation has a Dean, a member of clergy appointed by the Bishop, and a President, a lay person elected by the Convocation.
-Fr.
-Court Williams, Rector of St. Thomas, was appointed Dean of the Central Convocation in 2012 by the Bishop.

 The Central Convocation consists of the following parishes: